Explore the Viking Trail along the South Coast of Iceland. Waterfalls, glaciers, and black sand beaches - this private South Coast Tour has it all!

 We leave the capital area behind and we will soon reach the countryside.
 Along the way, we can see Hellisheiðarvirkjun, the geothermal power plant for Reykjavik.
 It is located in Hengill, a high-temperature area that provides the capital area with hot water and electricity.
 Steam is billowing up everywhere.

 Our first stop is Skogafoss Waterfall.
 It is one of the most iconic waterfalls in the country and was even featured in Game of Thrones.
-His 60m drop will keep you speechless for sure.
+Its 60 meters drop will keep you speechless for sure.
 Your guide will tell you all about the hidden treasure chest behind the waterfall and with some luck, you will be the first one to find it.

 Vík í Mýrdal